 My second playthrough was basically a speed run as i just wanted to snag a few more trophies really so that was one of the reasons why i skipped the videos but still…..

 One of the things with Anime games is that they tend to feel quite “clean and empty” and TLOK is no different here.
 When there are no enemies to fight then all you do is run around in clean and “dead” environment with absolutely no activity what so ever.

 Oddly enough it works even if the only thing you do is run to the next enemy or try to reach a hidden treasure or whatever.

 Boss fights, a major letdown really.
 They tend to be very same’ish and most of the time it is just to block and counter-attack, skill is required although not needed as you can grind your way through them.

 The worst thing about the boss fights is that there is only like 3-4 of them and they include the same type of enemy or style of the former one you fought.

 Most of the time (even in the second playthrough) i ended up just going crazy on them, bending is fun and all but in boss fights it becomes tedious fast.

-You will eventually meet up with an dog/polar bear animal thing named Naga, the animal companion stages is quite reminiscent to the Crash bandicoot animal stages of the first PSOne games.
-Exciting right?, well, sadly the stages in this game is boring and quite annoying.
+You will eventually meet up with a dog/polar bear animal thing named Naga, the animal companion stages are quite reminiscent to the Crash Bandicoot animal stages of the first PSOne games.
+Exciting right? well, sadly the stages in this game are boring and quite annoying.

 the game is packed with various stuff to equip but you can only equip 4 of them at the same time.
-These things costs a lot of ingame points and to be quite frank here, most of them was useless to me so i ended up using the first 4 i bought through out my 2 complete playthroughs.
+These things cost a lot of game points and to be quite frank here, most of them were useless to me so i ended up using the first 4 i bought throughout my 2 complete playthroughs.